chel-007/cms-nextjs/README.md

 This customization enhances the shopping experience by presenting users with merch products that align more closely with their preferences.

-Here's a refined version of your description:

----

 ### Timezone Feature - Countdown Timer